IvanJehuda/bambangshop/README.md

 ### **3. How has Postman helped in testing?**
 Postman helps test APIs efficiently by allowing us to **send HTTP requests (GET, POST, PUT, DELETE), automate tests, and manage API environments**.
 It speeds up debugging by providing **quick feedback on API responses** before integrating them into a frontend.
 Features like **mock servers, test scripts, and collection runners** make it a valuable tool for both individual and team development.

+---
 #### Reflection Publisher-3

+### **1. Which variation of the Observer Pattern do we use in this tutorial?**
+In this tutorial, we use the **Push model** because the publisher (BambangShop) actively **sends notifications** to all registered subscribers when an event occurs (e.g., product creation, deletion).
+The subscribers don't have to request updates—they simply wait to receive data via their `/receive` endpoint.

+### **2. Advantages and Disadvantages of Using the Pull Model Instead**
+If we used the **Pull model**, subscribers would have to **periodically request updates** instead of receiving them automatically.

+**Advantages:**
+- Reduces sudden bursts of network traffic, as the main app wouldn’t need to notify all subscribers instantly.
+- More resilient to subscriber downtime, as they can fetch missed updates when they come back online.

+**Disadvantages:**
+- Introduces **unnecessary polling**, creating extra network traffic even when there are no updates.
+- Notifications become **delayed**, as subscribers only receive them during their next polling cycle.
+- Requires additional **state tracking**, so the main app remembers which notifications each subscriber has already seen.

+### **3. What happens if we don’t use multi-threading in the notification process?**
+Without multi-threading, notifications would be sent **sequentially**, meaning the app would process one subscriber at a time.
+If there are **100 subscribers** and each request takes **500ms**, the app would take **50 seconds** to notify everyone—causing long delays and making the system unresponsive.

+This would result in **slow user experience**, blocking other requests, and making the app feel "frozen."
+In extreme cases, network timeouts could cause the system to **stall for minutes**, leading to poor performance.
+Multi-threading prevents this by **sending notifications concurrently**, ensuring smooth operation.